Constructing a Real-World Benchmark for Early Wildfire Detection with the New PYRONEAR-2025 Dataset: Experiments

-We use the YOLOv8 model \citep{Yolov8}, renowned for its proficiency in diverse detection scenarios.
-For frugality reasons because of the type of our task, the small version of the model was chosen for its balance between speed, size and accuracy.
-The optimal batch size and number of epochs were found using a grid search in $\{50,100\}$ and $\{2^k, k=4...6\}$.
+We use a small YOLOv8 model \citep{Yolov8}, renowned for its proficiency in diverse detection scenarios.
+Given the nature of our task, and the necessity for frugal computing, the small version of the model was chosen for its balance between speed, size and accuracy.
+The optimal batch size and number of epochs were found using a grid search in $\{50,100\}$ and $\{2^k, k=5, 6\}$ on the validation set.
+Alongside this, we also identify the optimal confidence threshold $\tau_d$ in \{$k.10^{-2}, k=1...20$\} in the same way.

-\paragraph{Dataset Splitting Strategy}
+\paragraph*{Dataset Splitting Strategy}

-In preparing our datasets for the model training and validation process, we were guided by the existing split in the Nemo dataset, where approximately 9.3\% of the data was allocated for validation.
-To maintain consistency across all datasets and ensure a comparable evaluation framework, we adopted a similar approach for the other datasets, targeting a close approximation of a 10\% split for the validation set.
-This strategy enables a balanced and uniform methodology for assessing the performance of our models across different datasets, ensuring that each dataset is represented fairly in both training and validation phases.
+To prepare our datasets for model training and validation, we followed the existing split in the Nemo dataset, where approximately 9.3\% of the data was allocated for validation.
+To maintain consistency across all datasets and ensure a comparable evaluation framework, we adopted a similar approach for the other datasets, targeting a close approximation of a 10\% split for the validation set, while also ensuring that another 10\% is allocated for the test set.
+This strategy enables a balanced and uniform methodology for assessing the performance of our models across different datasets, ensuring that each dataset is represented fairly in both training, validation and testing phases.
+Finally, and in order to maintain independent partitions, we kept the wildfire events disjoints between the train, val and test.
+This was not possible for datasets like Nemo or SmokeFrames, as the files were named with different names, from the same wildfire but different perspectives.
+Nevertheless, due to conflicts arising from overlapping images between the Nemo and SmokeFrames datasets, we filtered the problematic images from SmokeFrames test sets.
+We used perceptual hash\footnote{\url{https://github.com/knjcode/imgdupes}} along with Hamming distance to ensure that duplicate or highly similar images were excluded from SmokeFrames test set.

 \paragraph*{Metrics}